 - Witness testimony and cross-examination: In this phase, the parties present evidence, such as witness testimonies, to the jury.
 Attorneys can question the person on the witness stand to determine what they know.

 - Closing arguments by each side: After all evidence has been presented to the jury, both parties will make closing arguments to persuade the jury to decide in their favor.

 - Jury instructions by the judge: After presentation of the evidence, the judge will instruct the jury on how to reach their decision in the case and inform the jurors about the applicable laws and their responsibilities as jurors.

 - Jury deliberation and the verdict: The jury will proceed to a room at court to discuss their decision.
 There's no time limit, but it usually takes several hours, if not several days, to reach a verdict.

 Explore Your Legal Options Before Going to Court: Talk to a Lawyer

 Before you file a lawsuit, you'll need to explore your legal options to decide what will save you the most money and time.
-It's highly advisable to contact a personal injury lawyer soon after your injury because the trial process is time consuming and there are time limits (statues of limitations) to filing a lawsuit.
+It's highly advisable to contact a personal injury lawyer soon after your injury because the trial process is time-consuming and there are time limits (statutes of limitations) to filing a lawsuit.
 Protect your interests and contact a car accident attorney in your area today.